-As we move towards the future – the Global Health Alliance Melbourne has identified several areas of opportunity where we can affect positive change upon these challenges using various methods means at the disposal of our alliance members.
+As we move towards the future – the Australian Global Health Alliance has identified several areas of opportunity where we can affect positive change upon these challenges using various methods means at the disposal of our alliance members.

 KEY GLOBAL HEALTH CHALLENGES

 Want to Join The Alliance?

 Many entities from a diverse range of sectors are currently on board, and your organisation is welcome to join too, to add your expertise and to benefit from our services.
 Interested?
 Find out more.